Clément Beaud

 Clément Beaud (born 7 December 1980) is a Cameroonian former professional footballer who played as a midfielder.

 Career

 Beaud began playing football with Tonnerre Yaoundé in Cameroon.
 He went to Europe, where he would play in Poland and Lithuania before moving to Portugal for much of his career.
-After a brief spell in the Portuguese Liga with Associação Académica de Coimbra, he has spent most of his time in the second and third levels of Portuguese football, including stints with Moreirense F.C. and S.C.
-Esmoriz.
+After a brief spell in the Portuguese Liga with Associação Académica de Coimbra, he has spent most of his time in the second and third levels of Portuguese football, including stints with Moreirense and Esmoriz.
 Now play in Grupo Desportivo Vitória de sernache.

 Beaud played for the gold medal-winning Cameroon squad at the 2000 Summer Olympics in Sydney.